-In this post, we will explore various ways of improving Delphi applications and reducing development time.
-Moreover, we learn how to debug faster and smarter by using less known but valuable debugger features like groups, thread support, data breakpoints, and more.
+In this post, we’ll look at how to use a Windows compiler to improve Delphi applications and shorten development time.
+Furthermore, we learn how to debug more quickly and intelligently by utilizing lesser-known but valuable debugger features such as groups, thread support, data breakpoints, and others.

 - Faster Parallel Programs